alliefleming/yellowco.co/_posts/2017-06-16-open-yellow-collective-membership.markdown

 everyone is able to get to know each other and connect on a deeper level!

 **Our current chapters are:**\
-Orange County • West LA • DTLA • LA - The Valley • San Diego • Oakland, CA • Chicago, IL • Austin, TX
+Orange County • West LA • DTLA • San Diego • Oakland, CA • Chicago, IL • Austin, TX
 • Nashville, TX • New York, NY • Washington DC • Tulsa, OK • Cincinnati, OH • Raleigh, NC • Denver, CO

 If you don't see your city here, get 5 or more people to sign up in your local area and we will